 SANTA CLARA, Calif.
 (August 5, 2020)

-This week, the Leavey School of Business at Santa Clara University announced that it has received a STEM-designation for its Evening MBA program with a concentration in Data Science and Business Analytics (DSBA).
-The new designation certifies the (DSBA) concentration as a Science, Technology, Engineering, and Mathematics program by the U.S. Department of Homeland Security and reflects a curricular focus on business skills with an emphasis on STEM applications.
+This week, the Leavey School of Business at Santa Clara University announced that it has received a STEM-designation for its Evening MBA program in Data Science and Business Analytics (DSBA).
+The new designation certifies the DSBA curriculum as a Science, Technology, Engineering, and Mathematics program by the U.S. Department of Homeland Security and reflects a curricular focus on business skills with an emphasis on STEM applications.

 The certification will go into effect on September 1 and applies to incoming Fall 2020 students.
 Along with the new STEM designation, international students who are on an F-1 visa will now be able to work in the U.S. for up to three years following graduation under the Optional Practical Training (OPT) program.
 The Department of Homeland Security’s STEM Designated Degree Program was established to address the estimated shortage of 1.1 million STEM workers by 2024 and encourage students to find employment in specialized fields related to technology and analytics.

 “International students are an essential part of our global Santa Clara University community,” Susan Popko, Associate Provost for International Programs said.
 “Our international students contribute so much to life on campus and here in Silicon Valley.
 We are happy to support their post-graduation employment and career goals through the Optional Practical Training (OPT) and STEM OPT programs.”